-New Year's Day Martin Luther King's Day President's Day Memorial Day Independence Day Two Personal Holidays Labor Day Veteran's Day Thanksgiving Day Day after Thanksgiving Christmas Day
+New Year's Day Martin Luther King Jr. Day President's Day Memorial Day Juneteenth Independence Day Labor Day

+Veteran's Day

+Thanksgiving Day

+Day after Thanksgiving

+Christmas Day

+Two Personal Holidays

-Exhibit A to Ordinance No. 2021-51 Page 14 of 28 The day of observance of the above holidays shall be days specified by County ordinance.
+The day of observance of the above holidays shall be days specified by County ordinance.
 If any of the above holidays falls on a Sunday, the following Monday shall be the holiday.
 If the holiday falls on a Saturday, the preceding Friday shall be the holiday.
 The employee must be on paid status on the normal workday preceding and following such holiday.